Paracontrolled quasi-geostrophic equation with space-time white noise: Introduction

 The organization of this paper is as follows: Section 2 is a preliminary section.
 We recall basic results on Besov spaces and paradifferential calculus on the torus.
 The main aim is to study the heat semigroup associated to the fractional Laplacian and give a Schauder-type estimate for this semigroup.
-In Section 3 we formulate paracontrolled QGE for $\theta \in (7/4, 2]$, following the method in \cite{mw}.
+In Section 3 we give a bird's eye view of our proof of the main theorem in a heuristic way.
+In Section 4 we formulate paracontrolled QGE for $\theta \in (7/4, 2]$, following the method in \cite{mw}.
 In the first half we define a driver of this equation.
 In the latter half we introduce a Besov space-valued function space in time in which solutions live.
 As usual for the mild formulation, a solution of our paracontrolled QGE is defined to be a fixed point of a suitable integration map.
-In Section 4 we estimate this integration map.
+In Section 5 we estimate this integration map.
 This is the most important part in solving the equation.
-Using these estimates, we prove the local well-posedness of our paracontrolled QGE for $\theta \in (7/4, 2]$ in Section 5.
-In Section 6, we prove that for a nice driver a solution in the paracontrolled sense coincides with a solution in the classical mild sense.
+Using these estimates, we prove the local well-posedness of our paracontrolled QGE for $\theta \in (7/4, 2]$ in Section 6.
+In Section 7, we prove that for a nice driver a solution in the paracontrolled sense coincides with a solution in the classical mild sense.
 So far, everything is deterministic.
-Section 7 is the probabilistic part and devoted to enhancing the space-time white noise $\xi$ to a stationary random driver of paracontrolled QGE (Theorem \ref{pr:180220}).
-In Subsections 7.1 we generalize the enhancing method in \cite{gp} to the fractional case in a rather general setting.
-In Subsections 7.2--7.7 we then prove Theorem \ref{pr:180220} with this method.
+Section 8 is the probabilistic part and devoted to enhancing the space-time white noise $\xi$ to a stationary random driver of paracontrolled QGE (Theorem \ref{pr:180220}).
+In Subsections 8.1 we generalize the enhancing method in \cite{gp} to the fractional case in a rather general setting.
+In Subsections 8.2--8.7 we then prove Theorem \ref{pr:180220} with this method.